-Workshops, webinars and other events are held frequently throughout the year and designed to enhance each student's professional development outside the classroom.
+Workshops, webinars and other events are held frequently throughout the year and are designed to enhance each student's professional development outside the classroom.
 These engagement opportunities also offer students the chance to develop connections beyond the classroom environment.
+These workshops are ungraded, do not offer credit hours and are not reflected on the student's transcript.